SvenTiigi/YouTubePlayerKit/README.md

 #### Async/Await

-Asynchronous functions for example `getPlaybackMetadata` can be invoked via a completion closure.
-Therefore the `YouTubePlayerKit` exposes an `async/await` equivalent for each asynchronous function.
+Asynchronous functions on a `YouTubePlayer` are generally constructed with a completion closure parameter to retrieve the result of the asynchronous operation.

 ```swift
 // Retrieve the current PlaybackMetadata via a completion closure